Monster Hunter Wilds

 Hold + Hold

-How To Guard
+How to Guard

 Hold